TiarkRompf/lms-clean/doc/main/scala/lms/core/backend.md

 }
 ```

-and we can choose the more optimized version of them during graph traversal.
+and we can choose the more optimized version during graph traversal.

 What is control dependency?
 Instead of offering a definition, I will just enumerate some
 examples: